 This article will explain how you can use Web and Full Stack in tandem to ensure your experiments don't contradict each other or confuse users with inconsistent experiences.

 One example is displaying consistent pricing and packaging offers throughout the acquisition and trial process.
-Marketing might want to experiment with some packaged configurations for a particular vertical.
+Your marketing team might want to experiment with some packaged configurations for a particular vertical.
 Once a user has seen a particular packaged offer, they must continue to see it throughout the rest of their interactions with the site, even when they move to the trial phase and the subsequent conversion process.

 Another use case is mutually exclusive experiments between Web and Full Stack: i.e. if a user is in Experiment A in Web, then they cannot be in Experiment B in Full Stack, or vice versa.